19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 [4/2002]

+[12/2011 wef 01/09/2011]

 (2) An application for a permit under subsection (1) shall contain details of the proposed installation, alteration, replacement or erection.

+(3) Any person who contravenes subsection (1) shall be guilty of an offence.

+[12/2011 wef 01/09/2011]

 ### Change of owner or occupier

-9\.
-Where there has been any change in the ownership or occupancy of any scheduled premises, the person who becomes the owner or occupier thereof shall notify the Director-General in writing of such change within 14 days from the date he becomes the owner or occupier of those premises.
+9\.—(1) Where there has been any change in the ownership or occupancy of any scheduled premises, the person who becomes the owner or occupier thereof shall notify the Director-General in writing of such change within 14 days from the date he becomes the owner or occupier of those premises.

+[12/2011 wef 01/09/2011]

+(2) Any person who fails to comply with subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000.

 [4/2002]

+[12/2011 wef 01/09/2011]

 ## PART IV